rokwire/rokwire-building-blocks-api/profileservice/README.md

 ### Local run without docker

-This service uses the python Flask and pymongo libary.
+This service uses the python Flask and PyMongo library.

 The configuration file configs.py should have the appropriate information